instedd/active-monitoring/README.md

 To start an Elixir console in your running Phoenix app container: `docker exec -it activemonitoring_app_1 iex -S mix`.

-To run the tests: `docker exec -it activemonitoring_app_1 mix test`
+To run the tests: `docker exec -it activemonitoring_app_1 mix test` or `docker-compose run app mix test`

 To run the JS linter: `docker-compose run webpack yarn lint`

+To run the migrations: `docker-compose run app mix ecto.migrate`

 ## Exposing your containers as *.activemonitoring.dev